MetaMask/detect-provider/README.md

 The exported function takes an optional `options` object.
 If invalid options are provided, an error will be thrown.
-All fields have default values.
+All options have default values.

 #### `options.mustBeMetaMask`